-In celebration of twenty years of democracy the 2.28 meter bronze sculpture of Nelson Mandela was unveiled in April 2014 by President Zuma.
+In celebration of twenty years of democracy, the 2.28-meter bronze sculpture of Nelson Mandela was unveiled.
+A massive event in South Africa in April of 2014.
 “By unveiling this statue, Parliament is declaring that we will continue to walk in Tata’s footsteps, that we will continue to draw lessons and inspiration from his exemplary life and that we will continue to honour his memory”.

-You stretch your arms out and breathe in deeply as you look upon the stunning horizon over the ocean, squint your eyes in the bright sun and gaze through a pair of giant, stainless steel Ray-Ban spectacles.
+You stretch your arms out and breathe in deeply as you look upon the stunning horizon over the ocean.
+You squint your eyes in the bright sun and gaze through a pair of giant, stainless steel Ray-Ban spectacles.
 What you see through these spectacles is another famous landmark, “Robben Island.”